ABCs of Mine Run Operations

 • Designed by Stuart Thayer

 L&N Logo PlainThis was Stu Thayer’s initial track plan for his Cumberland Valley and St. Paul.
 The layout is designed as faithfully to the prototype as space allows and represents the L&N’s Cumberland Valley Sub from Loyall, Kentucky to Norton, Virginia, the Interstate (Southern) Railroad from Dorchester Jct. to Miller Yard, VA, the N&W’s Clinch Valley District from Norton to Boody, VA, and the Clinchfield from Boody to Miller Yard, VA.
-The layout captures all of the major interchange points between … Read more
+The layout captures all of the major interchange points … Read more

 VGN Elmore and Winding Gulf, WV track plan HO